PritikaGargArora/udacity_machine_learning_microservice_api/README.md

 ## Run the app:

-* Docker Image:  `./utils/run_docker.sh` to Build an docker image,list images to verify that this app is dockerized
+* Run through Docker:  `./utils/run_docker.sh` to Build an docker image,list images to verify that this app is dockerized

-* Run through Docker : `./utils/upload_docker.sh`

 * Now can access the app on localhost port 8000. [http://localhost:8000](http://localhost:8000)

 * Test the app using command: `./utils/make_prediction.sh`

+* Upload to Docker Hub : `./utils/upload_docker.sh`

 * Run through Kubernetes:  `./utils/run_kubernetes.sh` to run a container in Kubernetes cluster (make sure to have one ready the best option to locally is use `minikube`)